 With a large number of sites coming under an increasing number of attacks, users are now coming around to understanding the need for preferring sites that are secure.

-Google even stated this to be a ranking factor in 2017 so it's a preferred factor we encourage all our Gold Coast SEO clients to implement on their website.
+Google even stated this to be a ranking factor in 2017 so it's a preferred factor we encourage all our clients to implement on their website.

 HTTPS is slowly moving away from being an option to something that will become the de factor filter of users while choosing a service or product.